glamod/marine-user-guide2/docs/source/index.rst

 Selected quality indicators time series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Monthly summaries of categorical counts of quality indicators in the header table aggregated over all the source-deck IDs.
+Monthly time series of categorical counts of quality indicators in the header table aggregated over all the source-deck IDs.
 These are additionally, split in counts by main platform types (ships and buoys) and include the total number of reports.
 They are stored in ascii pipe separated files.

-The configuration file, qi_counts_ts.json (:ref:`qi_counts_um`), includes \
+The configuration file, :ref:`qi_counts_um`, includes \
 very limited parameterization, with the platform type segregation pending to be \
 parameterized.

-A launcher bash script configures the LSF job for each quality indicator \
-(currently only report_quality and duplicate_status) and logs to \
+A launcher bash script configures the SLURM job for each quality indicator summarized (currently only report_quality and duplicate_status) and logs to level2/log/*sid-dck*/*config_file*-*qi*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
-/logqi_counts_ts/*quality_indicator*.log in the data directory.

 .. code-block:: bash

-   ./marine-user-guide/data_summaries/qi_counts_ts_launcher.sh version qi_counts_ts.json
+  ./marine-user-guide/data_summaries/monthly_qi.slurm version config_file

+where:

+* version: tag to use for Marine User Guide version
+* config_file: path to the monthly grids configuration file

 Figures
 -------